Study smarter with Fiveable

 Which two theories both view crime as learned but differ in whether observation or intimate communication is the primary mechanism?

 A policy proposal focuses on increasing street lighting and neighborhood watch programs.
-Which theory most directly supports this approach, and what element of crime is it targeting?
+Which theory most directly supports this approach, and what specific element of crime is it targeting?

-Compare and contrast Strain Theory and Social Disorganization Theory: both explain crime in disadvantaged areas, but what is the key difference in their unit of analysis?
+Compare Strain Theory and Social Disorganization Theory: both explain crime in disadvantaged areas, but what is the key difference in their unit of analysis?

-Self-Control Theory and Social Control Theory both use the word "control"—what is the fundamental difference between what each theory identifies as the source of conformity?
+Self-Control Theory and Social Control Theory both use the word "control."
+What is the fundamental difference between what each theory identifies as the source of conformity?